zzhangjii/learning-library/oci-library/qloudable/Grafana/Compute_Monitoring_using_Grafana.md

 14. Verify opc@<COMPUTE_INSTANCE_NAME> appears on the prompt

-## Practice 3: Install Grafana and stress tool on compute instance
+## Install Grafana and stress tool on compute instance

 **As part of preperation for this lab, a dynamic group and IAM policy was created.
 This configuration enables Grafana based monitoring on the compute instance.
 Below 2 policy statements are already configured though for any new deployment they must be configured under IAM Policy.**